Using the GPU nodes with Slurm

 There are several nodes in mesocentre with NVIDIA GPU card on board suitable for the GPU Computing.

 To submit a job via SLURM on one of the machines equipped with a GPU card you have to specify a name of the partition dedicated to the GPU computing.
-The most generic partition referencing to all the nodes with the GPU accelerators is called gpu and can be indicated with an instruction like: -p gpu.

 Here is the list of available partition dedicated to the GPU computing: